Jhana 8 logo with lotus leaf.

 Ninth Jhana?

-Some call the cessation of the ego the 9th Jhana.
+Some people call the cessation of the ego the 9th Jhana.
 This is when the 8th Jhana has been let go and Nibbana is reached.
 I have not let go of the 8th Jhana so I don’t know whether this is attainable.
 The meditator realizes that the unlimited space he/she “occupies” includes his/her own consciousness.
 There is a sense of unification with nature and concentration becomes further pinpointed.

 Disagreement About Jhanas